jakub-bochenski/tyk-docs/tyk-docs/content/tyk-oss/ce-redhat-rhel-centos.md

 ## Step 5: Start Redis

-In many cases Redis will not be running, so let's start those:
+If Redis is not running then start it using the following command:
 ```bash
 sudo service redis start
 ```